lwcorp/upnp_info/README.md

-# upnp_info.py
 ## Purpose
-This script was written so that anyone can easily find the UPnP servers on their network.
-While tools like this have and do exist, none are as simple as downloading a file and executing it via Python.
+This script was written so that anyone can easily find devices on their network.
+While tools like this have and do exist, none are as simple as downloading a file and executing it.

 ## Dependencies

+### Python
 This script depends on 'requests'.
 You can install requests via pip:

 ``
 pip install requests
 ``

+### PowerShell
+None

 ## Usage
-The script takes no input and is simply executed via python:
+The script takes no input and is simply executed
+### Optional parameters
 ``
-python upnp_info.py
+[-h|--help] [--onlylocation] [--onlyigd]
 ``
+- `-h, --help`: Print help message and usage information
+- `--onlylocation`: Only print discovered locations
+- `--onlyigd`: Only print IGD (Internet Gateway Device) devices, i.e. UPnP

+The optional parameters can filter the results into just what you may need.
+For example, `--onlylocation --onlyigd` can be quite helpful to pass to other programs just the XML address of your UpnP devices!

+### Implementation
+#### Python

+``
+python upnp_info.py [parameters]
+``
+#### PowerShell

+``
+powershell -ExecutionPolicy Bypass -File "upnp_info.ps1" [parameters] ``

 ## Troubleshooting
-upnp_info.py needs to be able access UDP port 1900.
+The script needs to be able access UDP port 1900.
 If you aren't getting any results but you think you should be then check your firewall.

 ## Features
-upnp_info.py discovers all UPnP servers within multicast range
+The script discovers all UPnP servers within multicast range

 ```
 $ python upnp_info.py